-Effect of the expression " not dangerous."
+Effect of the expression " not danger-

-otherwise presents any hope of cure through the timely application of judicious treatment, or who is noisy, violent, and unmanageable, or filthy and disgusting in his habits, and must therefore be a nuisance to the other inmates, is an act of cruelty and injustice, as well as of great impolicy; and we have, on all occasions endeavoured, so far as our authority extends, to procure the speedy removal of persons of that description to a Lunatic Asylum.
+^{} It is an obvious remark, that the quality of being "not dangerous," which, when found in combination with unsoundness of mind has been supposed, by an inference from the language of the 45th section of the 4 & 5 Will.
+4, c.
+76, to warrant the detention of lunatics in Workhouses, is of most uncertain and indefinite application.
+In a well arranged and judiciously managed Lunatic Asylum, where a vigilant control is unceasingly maintained, and where all the means as well as causes of offence are studiously withdrawn, the most violent Maniacs generally cease to otherwise presents any hope of cure through the timely application of judicious treatment, or who is noisy, violent, and unmanageable, or filthy and disgusting in his habits, and must therefore be a nuisance to the other inmates, is an act of cruelty and injustice, as well as of great impolicy; and we have, on all occasions endeavoured, so far as our authority extends, to procure the speedy removal of persons of that description to a Lunatic Asylum.
 We believe we do not exaggerate the number of instances in which we have interfered for this purpose, and generally with immediate success, in stating them at upwards of a hundred; and the instances would have been greatly more numerous if we had not been reluctantly restrained from interfering, by considerations arising out of the crowded state of the Asylums, and their distance and inaccessibility from the Workhouse, or the bad health and physical debility of the Patient.

 Actual number of Lunatics in Workhouses visited.
 On referring to the tabular list annexed, it will be seen that the numbers of Lunatics in the several Workhouses which have been visited, as taken from be dangerous.
 So also in a Workhouse, where a certain degree of care and supervision is exercised, weak-minded and idiotic persons, whose passions are often strong, and tempers ungoverned, appear, and long continue to be, perfectly harmless; and yet, if left wholly at large, and permitted to mix freely with their equals in the ordinary intercourse of life, these very persons would be apt to become dangerous either to themselves or others, most probably to both.
-Regarded in this light, there are comparatively few even of the weak-minded and imbecile in Workhouses of whom it can be confidently predicated that they are absolutely "harmless" or " not dangerous."-See the notes pp. 242, 248, supra.
+Regarded in this light, there are comparatively few even of the weak-minded and imbecile in Workhouses of whom it can be confidently predicated that they are absolutely "harmless" or "not dangerous."-See the notes pp. 242, 248, supra.

 the Parliamentary Return, often differ widely from Discrepancy the numbers in the same Workhouses, as given by the Visiting Commissioners, and are generally, though not invariably, less.
-Thus it appears, that mentary Realthough 41 of these Workhouses did not contain any Lunatics or Idiots on the 1st of January, Commission-1846, the return as to them being nil, the Commissioners found persons who properly came within that description in all of them but three.
+Thus it appears, that mentary Realthough 41 of these Workhouses did not contain any Lunatics or Idiots on the 1st of January, 1846, the return as to them being nil, the Commissioners found persons who properly came within that description in all of them but three.
 And the discrepancy becomes more striking, if the number, in all the Workhouses, as taken from the Parliamentary Return, and as given by the Commissioners respectively, are added together, and the totals compared.